Adaptive clinical trial design with delayed treatment effects using elicited prior distributions: Example

 \section{Example}

-To illustrate the methodologies introduced, we present a modified version of the example from Salsbury et al.\cite{Salsbury2024} This example involves a two-arm Phase III superiority trial designed to evaluate whether a new immunotherapy drug is more beneficial than the current standard of care, docetaxel, in patients with advanced non-small-cell lung cancer (NSCLC).
-Given the nature of immunotherapy, we expect a DTE.
-The primary efficacy endpoint is overall survival (OS) and we assume uniform recruitment over 12 months with a 1:1 allocation.
+We illustrate the proposed framework using a hypothetical example.
+We consider a two-arm Phase III superiority trial testing a new immunotherapy versus docetaxel in patients with advanced non-small-cell lung cancer (NSCLC).
+The primary endpoint is overall survival, we assume uniform recruitment over 24 months and 1:1 allocation.

-For the control group, we assume the data will follow an Exponential distribution, with rate parameter $\lambda_c = 0.08$.
-For the other parameters, we assume we have used expert elicitation and obtain the following judgements.
-Suppose the expert believes there is a 90\% probability that the survival curves will diverge, that is $P_S = 0.9$.
-We then ask for their beliefs about the post-delay hazard ratio, given the survival curves diverge.
-For this quantity, the expert provides a median of 0.6 and two quartiles (25\% and 75\%) of 0.55 and 0.7, respectively.
-Mathematically:

-We then ask about the length of delay.
-We assume the expert believes, given the survival curves diverge, there is a 70\% probability they will be subject to a delayed treatment effect.
-Given they will be subject to a delayed treatment effect, the expert provides a median of 4 months and two quartiles (25\% and 75\%) of 3 and 5 months, respectively, for the length of delay.
-Again, mathematically: